Different Ways AI is Impacting Telemedicine

 It also analyzes historic and real-time data of patients’ biometric value and finds out crucial early signs of chronic illness and alerts providers.

-With early detection of diseases, healthcare providers can plan the care accordingly and avoid any further complications.
+With early detection of diseases, healthcare providers can plan to care accordingly and avoid any further complications.

-3. In-video gesture and voice analysis for clinical purpose
+3. In-video gesture and voice analysis for clinical purposes

 In an in-person visit, a healthcare provider can easily know the severity of symptoms and pain a patient is going through by physically examining him.